StevenChenWaiHo/Blockchain-HumanResources/README.md

 ```

 # Implementation
-1. All salary is stored in 18 decimals format, it is converted to USDC and ETH with convertSalaryToUSDC() and swapUSDCToETH()
+1. All salary is stored and calculated in 18 decimals format, it is then converted to USDC and ETH with convertSalaryToUSDC() and swapUSDCToETH()

 # Functions
 ## Authentication (Modifiers)